Classification of manifolds: Enumeration versus invariants

-in the classification of manifolds, because these invariant are homotopy-invariant, and hence don't help with the finer classifications above homotopy type.
+in the classification of manifolds, because these invariants are homotopy-invariant, and hence don't help with the finer classifications above homotopy type.

 Cobordism groups (the bordism groups of a point) are computed, but the bordism groups of a space (such as $MO_*(M)$) are generally not.

 Point-set

 The point-set classification is basic—one generally fixes point-set assumptions and then studies that class of manifold.

 The most frequently classified class of manifolds is closed, connected manifolds.

 Being homogeneous (away from any boundary), manifolds have no local point-set invariants, other than their dimension and boundary versus interior, and the most used global point-set properties are compactness and connectedness.
 Conventional names for combinations of these are: